Why does IATI matter for partner countries?

 Read the stories below to find more about the importance of aid transparency to developing country governments:

-You can also visit our resources page to read about the experiences and lessons shared by partner countries.
+You can also visit our Archive page to read about the experiences and lessons shared by partner countries.